dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

-A dictionary is represented by a log-structured merge radix tree, where internal nodes are referenced as *Secure Hash Resources*.
-The tree structure supports efficient indexing, while recent updates per node can support efficient updates and working sets.
-Secure hashes for references simplify structure sharing, efficient diffs, and distributed storage.
-The legibility concern is addressed by representing the node in line-oriented ASCII text.
-Each line is an update: a prefix for internal tree node, a symbol's definition, or deletion of a symbol.
-Update type is indicated by the first character on each line - `/`, `:`, or `~` respectively.
+A dictionary is represented by the root tree node in line-oriented ASCII text.
+Each line encodes an update to either a symbol (definition or deletion) or a directory node indexed on prefix.
+Internal directory nodes are referenced by secure hash, and the matched prefix is stripped from all symbols.
+Updates may appear in any order; this supports real-time streaming updates to an append-only log.
+To find the definition for a symbol, it is sufficient to examine the last relevant update.
+However, aside from streaming contexts, we'll usually normalize nodes by erasing masked updates then sorting what remains.

-To find a symbol's definition, it is sufficient to observe the last update relevant to that symbol.
+Prefixes mask all prior updates with a matching prefix.
 For example, an update to `/p` will mask prior updates to `:poke` and `/prod`.
-The assumption is that the node referenced from `/p` includes all definitions for symbols that start with `p`.
-A matched prefix will be stripped from internal nodes, so under `/p` those symbols become `:oke` and `/rod`.
-Updates may appear in any order, but are easily normalized by eliminating masked updates and sorting what remains.
-Normalization can improve structure sharing, so should be favored.
+We assume the updated prefix will include those definitions if we intend to preserve them.
+The matched prefix is stripped from internal nodes, so under `/p` those become `:oke` and `/rod`.
+The empty prefix in `/ secureHash` is especially useful: it masks all prior updates, effectively representing a reset or checkpoint (in stream) or prototype inheritance (as first line).

-The empty prefix `/ secureHash` is permitted and useful.
-It effectively represents lightweight prototype inheritance or logical patching of a dictionary.
-Or within an update stream, an atomic full-dictionary assignment.
-(The empty symbol is also permitted, but should appear only due to prefix stripping.)
+An Awelon dictionary defines both words and hierarchical dictionaries.
+A word's definition must be valid Awelon code, represented inline.
+Oversized definitions (for example, of multiple kilobytes) can cause inefficiencies due to copying, but this can be mitigated by leveraging `$secureHash` redirects.
+Hierarchical dictionaries have form `:@myDict secureHash`, referencing the root node for the contained dictionary.

-An Awelon dictionary defines symbols for words and hierarchical dictionaries.
-A word's definition should be valid Awelon code, represented inline.
-Oversized definitions (for example, of multiple kilobytes) may cause inefficiencies due to repeated copying.
-Fortunately, this can easily be mitigated by semi-transparently applying a `$secureHash` redirect for large definitions.
-Hierarchical dictionaries are simply defined by another secure hash referencing a dictionary root, e.g. `:@myDict secureHash`.
+There is no support for comments.
+Any metadata we wish to preserve - authorship, update logs, modify timestamps, etc. - must be encoded in the dictionary.
+Metadata is thus accessible for computation, analysis, abstraction, or interaction like everything else.
+We can use simple naming conventions and eventually standardize.

-*Note:* This dictionary representation does not enforce that definitions are acyclic, well-typed, and so on.
-A lot of useful observations must be cached externally.
-However, structure sharing and efficient diffs can help with maintaining cache.
+*Note:* This dictionary representation does not ensure that definitions are acyclic or well-typed, and does not record evaluations or optimizations.
+Fortunately, structure sharing and efficient diffs should help with caching these observations.

 ## Evaluation